top of page

 After you provide the notification of a breach, you may file an enforcement action anytime after 35 days have passed if there has been no final determination by the agency's EEO department as to whether a breach occurred.

-If you receive a final agency decision regarding the breach, however, you must file an enforcement action within 30 days if you are dissatisfied with the decision or, if the agency finds a breach occurred, you can elect instead to reinstate your case (and this would be an exception a waiver of claims as discussed above) but then you'd have to return any money or relief you received.
+If you receive a final agency decision regarding the breach, however, you must file an enforcement action within 30 days if you are dissatisfied with the decision or, if the agency finds a breach occurred, you can elect instead to reinstate your case (and this would be an exception to a waiver of claims as discussed above) but then you'd have to return any money or relief you received.
 Ouch!

 Needless to say, when you receive a final agency decision regarding the breach and feel the agreement is not fully implemented to your satisfaction, this is the part where you should promptly seek consultation with a lawyer regarding a formal enforcement action or other options.